-Ryan Meeboer is a music educator who obtained his degree through the Ontario Institute for Studies in Education at the University of Toronto.
-As a composer, he has written and arranged many pieces for students in concert and jazz bands, and has also composed and arranged pieces for small university combos.
-As a performer, he has had experience in many groups, including concert and stage bands, chamber choir, vocal jazz ensemble, pop groups, acoustic duets, and the Hamilton based swing group.
-The Main Swing Connection.
+Ryan Meeboer is a music educator, who obtained his degree through the Ontario Institute for Studies in Education at the University of Toronto.
+As a composer, he has written and arranged many pieces for concert band, jazz band, and small ensembles.
+His young band piece, Last Voyage of the Queen Anne's Revenge, has been well received by performers, educators, and audiences, and his pieces are starting to be found on festival and contest lists.
+As a performer, he has had experience in several groups, including concert and stage bands, chamber choir, vocal jazz ensemble, acoustic duets, and the Hamilton based swing group, "The Main Swing Connection".

-Ryan Meeboer began studying music at the age of seven through private guitar lessons.
-During his years in elementary and secondary school, Ryan gained experience in several families of instruments.
+Ryan began studying music at the age of seven through private guitar lessons.
+During his years in elementary and secondary school, he gained experience in several families of instruments.
 Focusing on music education and theory (including composition and orchestration), he attended McMaster University to achieve his honours degree in music.
+Ryan is currently a teacher for the Halton District School Board in Ontario, where he continues to compose and arrange.